robert-altmiller/hf_llms/README.md

 ### Step 2: Run the hf_keywords.py Notebook

 The code is in a single notebook that can be run natively in Databricks, locally in VS Code or your development IDE of choice.
-It has a environment built-in check to know if a hugging face model needs to be downloaded locally.
+It has a environment built-in check to know if a hugging face model needs to be downloaded locally.<br>

 It also has very good performance when used with Spark User Defined Functions (UDFs), looping over text linearly, or groups of text using multi-threading.
 Requirements need to be installed prior to running the notebook and there is a requirements.txt in the local repository that is called from the __hf_keywords__ Python notebook.

 ![run_notebook.png](/readme_images/run_notebook.png)